Developing a Budget for a New Time and Attendance System

 Consider a support program as a way to insure your investment.
 Many vendors charge a premium for emergency service calls, sometimes up to a couple hundred dollars an hour, so the cost of support can quickly pay for itself after one incident.

 If you require a licensed software roll-out, signing up for a support program will be much more cost effective in the long run.
-However, you’ll have to determine if the complexity of your system justifies spending 10 – 15% of the initial sale (typically) on an annual support program.
+However, you’ll have to determine if the complexity of your system justifies spending 10% to 15% of the initial sale (typically) on an annual support program.

-SaaS systems almost always come with built-in support – it’s built-into the costs of the service since you’re paying a monthly fee anyway.
+Cloud systems almost always come with built-in support.
+It’s built-into the costs of the service since you’re paying a monthly fee.
 This eliminates the need to purchase an additional support program for your software.

 How to Budget Using ROI Calculations

-Regarding complete time and attendance systems – including both the software and the employee time clocks – you won’t find anything decent for under $800 these days. $800 will buy you an integrated time clock and basic software via Software as a Service (SaaS) delivery.
-Of course, this means you’ll be paying a fee per employee per month in addition to that upfront $800 payment.
+Regarding complete time and attendance systems, including both the software and the employee time clocks, you won’t find anything decent for under $1000 these days. $1000 will buy you an integrated time clock and basic software via cloud delivery.
+Of course, this means you’ll be paying a fee per employee per month in addition to that upfront $1000 payment.
 Anything lower than that would definitely fall into the “too good to be true” or “there must be a catch” categories.

 It’s easy to see why it can be very valuable to calculate your time and attendance system ROI before making any decisions.
 So how can you get a rough idea of how much you can save each year by implementing an automated time and attendance system?

 The APA estimates that the time to review each time card manually is about 7 minutes.
 This is seven minutes of your time per employee that can be saved by automating your time and attendance system.
-Add an estimated 1 – 8% of total payroll for time card calculation mistakes – and 49 minutes of wasted time per employee per day (both APA estimates) – and you will be able to calculate your actual potential savings.
+Add an estimated 1% to 8% of total payroll for time card calculation mistakes- and 49 minutes of wasted time per employee per day (both APA estimates)- and you will be able to calculate your actual potential savings.

-For more information and a built-in ROI calculator for your unique needs, please refer to our white paper on Calculating Return on Investment.
+For more information and a built-in ROI calculator for your unique needs, please refer to whitepaper on Calculating Return on Investment.

-As a best practice, we recommend considering quotes from vendors that equate to about 6 – 12 months’ worth of savings.
+As a best practice, we recommend considering quotes from vendors that equate to about 6 to 12 months’ worth of savings.
 A basic system should cost less than the equivalent of 6 months’ savings.
-However, complex time and attendance systems with adjunct services like advanced scheduling or access control will require the equivalent of 12+ months of projected savings.
+However, complex time and attendance systems with adjunct services like advanced scheduling or access control will require the equivalent of 12 months of projected savings.

 - Time & Attendance Software Buyer’s Guide